Anglican prayer beads: Cross

 Anglican prayer bead sets are made with a variety of crosses or, occasionally, crucifixes.
 Christian crosses such as the Celtic cross and the San Damiano cross are two which are often used, though other styles are used as well.

 Prayer

-The Anglican Rosary hangs next to a home altar.
+The Anglican Rosary hangs next to a Methodist home altar.

 Anglican prayer beads are most often used as a tactile aid to prayer and as a counting device.

-The standard Anglican set starts with the cross or crucifix, which may begin with praying the Trinitarian formula.
-This is followed by the invitatory bead; the prayer for this bead may be taken from a portion of the 1662 Book of Common Prayer's responsorial formula in the Morning and Evening Prayer services, in the form "O God make speed to save me [or 'us'], O Lord make haste to help me [or 'us']".
-The Glory Be may also be prayed on this bead.

-This is then followed by the first cruciform bead, and then, moving to the right, the first set of seven beads, reaching the next cruciform bead.
-The rosary is continued around in this manner, and use of the rosary may conclude by saying the Lord's prayer on the invitatory bead, or a final prayer on the cross or crucifix.

-The entire rosary may be prayed three times, signifying the lifetime of Jesus and the Holy Trinity.
+The standard Anglican set consists of the following pattern, starting with the cross, followed by the Invitatory Bead, and subsequently, the first Cruciform bead, moving to the right, through the first set of seven beads to the next Cruciform bead, continuing around the circle.
+They may conclude by saying the Lord's Prayer on the invitatory bead or a final prayer on the cross as in the examples below.
+The entire circle may be done thrice, which signifies the lifetime of Jesus Christ and the Holy Trinity.